 3. Materials – Today’s fuels have a variety of chemicals to increase its octane rating.
 The higher the octane rating, the less susceptible it is to engine knock.
-Fuels such as alcohols and unleaded race fuels can corrode untreated metals and destroy diaphragms.
+Fuels such as alcohol and unleaded race fuels can corrode untreated metals and destroy diaphragms.
 All Turbosmart FPR’s use anodized billet aluminium bodies for strength and corrosion resistance.
-The FPR800 uses a diaphragm that can withstand any type of pump fuel whereas the FPR1200, FPR2000 and FPR3000 have diaphragms which can handle any type of race fuel or alcohol.
+The FPR800 uses a diaphragm that can withstand any type of pump fuel whereas the FPR1200, FPR2000, and FPR3000 have diaphragms that can handle any type of race fuel or alcohol.

 4. Base Pressure – All injectors have a recommend optimal working base pressure from the manufacturer and the FPR needs to be adjusted to provide this optimal base pressure.
 Turbosmart FPR’s have adjustments screws that allow the user to set the base pressure between 30 – 70 PSI, allowing them to be matched to any type of fuel injector and fuel pump.

 What to consider when choosing a Turbosmart FPR?